Malnutrition – Healthy Food options for Weaning

 Do not look too far off into packaged food that may not have enough nutrients and that you may not be able to afford.

-Do not try to compare yourself to other households.
+Avoid comparing yourself to others.
 Remember that it is all about what is best for your own child.

 Very often, you can afford the best for your child if you look around you or in your backyard.